thetronjohnson/layrr/README.md

     <strong>Point, click, and edit any web app with AI</strong>
   </p>
   <p>
     <strong>A CLI that injects a visual overlay into your running dev server.
-Select any element, describe what you want to change in plain English, and Claude applies the edit to your source code.</strong>
+Select any element, describe what you want to change in plain English, and AI applies the edit to your source code.</strong>
   </p>

   <p>